-A Detailed Guide to Do-it-yourself Plumbing: Resolving Common Issues at Home
+A In-Depth Guide to DIY Plumbing: Addressing Frequent Issues at Home

-They are an integral element of any household.
-If they are not maintained properly they could be a source of many problems, leading to inconvenience and costly repairs.
+They are an integral part of every household.
+If they are not maintained properly, they can become an issue for many, leading to inconvenience and costly repairs.

 Common Plumbing Problems